Tomatoes

 “We’re exploring it now and will likely be active next year on the Canadian front.
 What’s really important for us is to show in a market or test in a market, is this something that a lot of consumers really want?” – Nathan Pumplin, CEO, Norfolk Plant Sciences, US, 2023.

 The Purple Tomato™ is approved for growing and eating in Canada (August 2025).
-It is also approved in the US and sold in a small number of US grocery stores as the “Empress Limited Edition Tomato” packaged for stores by Red Sun Farms.
-It is also sold as seeds for home gardeners and small growers in the US on Norfolk Healthy Produce’s website and has been sold as seedlings and fruit at a few farmers’ markets in the US.
+It is already sold in a small number of US grocery stores as the “Empress Limited Edition Tomato”, grown and disributed by Red Sun Farms, headquartered in Kingsville, Ontario.
+It is sold as seeds for home gardeners and small growers in the US and Canada on Norfolk Healthy Produce’s website and has been sold as seedlings and fruit at a few farmers’ markets in the US.

 - GM purple tomato company targets non-GMO seed company over alleged patent infringement.
 GMWatch.
 March 12, 2024.